ThrashingLaggard/xyDocGen/README.md

 - Now every format has its own folder
 - Generate multiple formats in one go
+- removed projectname from foldernames

 ## Planned features & improvements

-- Removing the Projectname from output folders

 + Upgrades
 	- Reading and outputting the remarks